solita/solita.github.com/_posts/2017-07-20-minority-report.md

 According to my experience, the working with a female software developer is like working with a male software developer.
 Furthermore, I suppose that working as a female software developer is similar as working as a male software developer.
 My colleague wrote nicely about [being a software developer in Solita](http://dev.solita.fi/2017/03/24/being-a-software-designer-at-solita.html).

 I believe that Solita does not make any difference in recruiting male or female employees; the main point is just recruiting brilliant developers.
 I think that the problem emerges already at school before high school and university.
-The ability to make choices regardless of sex should be enabled, allowed and also encouraged.
-At least in my days in the Helsinki University of Technology, there were lack of female students in certain branches of science, e.g. Information Technology and Electrical Engineering.
+The ability to make choices regardless of gender should be enabled, allowed and also encouraged.
+At least in my days in the Helsinki University of Technology, there were lack of female students in certain branches of science, e.g. information technology and electrical engineering.

 ## Suitable for Girls?